 Having a business in Puerto Vallarta has given us new challenges and a new lifestyle.
 I no longer feel dead when I wake in the morning.
 Most mornings we can take our time, have a cup of coffee on the terrace and make breakfast, walk the dogs.
 Each day is a little different.
 Todd and I spend 100% more time with each other, more time with the dogs, more time to live.
 There are times when we still work hard, but that's around three or four months a year - and our goal is to hire people who can take over much of what we do, so that we are only overseeing the business.

 In our previous life, we looked forward to one or two weeks of vacation a year - or for the next shopping trip for new clothes or a shiny new gadget.
-In Mexico we live EACH DAY, are more active, are outside at least 80% more, spend time with each other - our dogs - friends or family, meet lots of people and are learning to be more patient and slow down.
+In Mexico we live EACH DAY, are more active, are outside 80% more, the windows and doors are open to the fresh air almost 365 days a year, spend time with each other - our dogs - friends or family, meet lots of people and are learning to be more patient and slow down.

 Find out Larleen's favorite part about owning a business in Mexico.

 Itching to know more nitty gritty details about owning a business in Mexico?
 Write a comment below, I'd be happy to answer.